Gavriil1/CI-PP5-API/README.md

 ## User Stories

 The back-end section of the project focuses on its administration side and covers one user story:
-- As an admin, I want to be able to create, edit and delete the users, notes, likes, so that I can have a control over the content of the application and remove any potential inappropriate content
+- As an admin, I want to be able to create, edit and delete the users, notes, likes, feedback messages so that I can have a control over the content of the application and remove any potential inappropriate content

 ## Database